ApsRajput/python-scripts/README.md

 ## Python Scripts
-- Welcome to the small python-scripts which are useful in day to days life
+Welcome to the small python-scripts which are useful in day to days life.
+The Scripts are created with Jupyter(ipython).

 ### Name of Scripts
 - Text To Json